-Overarching these three traits is the need to develop and hone a sense of curiosity.
-In fact, curiosity may be the single most important trait of a “hacker”.
+Overarching these traits is the need to develop and hone a sense of curiosity.
+In fact, curiosity may be the single most important trait of a “hacker.”
 The need to know why or how something works the way it does from start to finish is an invaluable driving force when faced with a complex data science problem.
-When combined with the other two security data science primary skills (statistics knowledge and security domain expertise), you can eventually get to a place where developing a successful NetFlow-based malware traffic clustering algorithm is as rewarding as pwning the other team in a capture-the-flag competition.
+When combined with the other main security data science skills (statistics knowledge and security domain expertise), you’ll eventually get to a place where developing a successful NetFlow-based malware traffic clustering algorithm is as rewarding as beating the other team in a capture-the-flag competition.

 [[Authors: I can see value in this paragraph of tying the trait “curiosity” to the “hacker” label.
 There is a depth of diagnostic/investigative skill that hackers develop that “mere” programmers don’t always have.

 Therefore, given my comments above, you might adopt the term “Programmer/Hacker” rather than just “hacker” alone.

+[AR: I think it’s nice to just mention this as a wrap up to this section.]

 type="general"